10up/autoshare-for-twitter/README.md

 ## Changelog

-A complete listing of all notable changes to Eight Day Week are documented in [CHANGELOG.md](https://github.com/10up/autoshare-for-twitter/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to Autoshare for Twitter are documented in [CHANGELOG.md](https://github.com/10up/autoshare-for-twitter/blob/develop/CHANGELOG.md).

 ## Contributing